Whatsapp Icon

 • Rituximab (Rituxan), which targets CD20 on B cells.

-• Ibrutinib (Imbruvica), which targets the BTK protein in some types of B-cell lymphomas.
+• Ibrutinib (Imbruvica), targets the BTK protein in some types of B-cell lymphomas.

 • Immunotherapy: Immunotherapy drugs help the immune system recognize and attack cancer cells.
 Examples include: